tberhanu/OpenStack_Cisco/tools/shell_scripts/readme.txt

 NOTE: Make sure the CiscoIT-CSB repo is cloned to $HOME

 NOTE: Inorder to run in the VM change the data_cae_vm to data_cae
+NOTE: If you want to run for specific tenants, place the details in tenants file. <tenantsname>,<REGIONNAME>

+      ex: phuoc_rtp,RTP
+       its should be comma(,) seperated

+NOTE: If yoy want to run audit_projects for all tenants, make sure to delete tenants file